SanderLedegen/vscode-angular-follow-selector/README.md

 ## Requirements

-You need Visual Studio Code with a minimum version of 1.10 and, to be a useful extension, an Angular 2+ project that utilizes Typescript.
+You need Visual Studio Code with a minimum version of 1.10 and, to be a useful extension, an Angular 2+ project that follows the naming conventions and utilizes Typescript.

 ## Known Issues